backupbrew/switchbrew/SPL services.md

 Sets the specified **keyslot** with a key generated from **key\_x** and **key\_y**.

-\[2.0.0+\] Now verifies that the engine in use (0..3) is locked/owned by the current spl session, otherwise errors with 0xD21A.
-Previously engine was hardcoded to 0.
+\[2.0.0+\] Now verifies that the keyslot in use (0..3) is allocated by the current spl session, otherwise errors with 0xD21A.
+Previously, keyslot was hardcoded to 0.

 ## GenerateAesKey